forcedotcom/cli/releasenotes/sfdx/README.md

     * (Changed behavior) The `-h` flag now displays a subset of the full help, specifically the short command and flag descriptions and the command usage.
 It's great for quick reference information.
 The `-help` flag continues to display the full help, including long command and flag descriptions and examples.

+* NEW: If you installed Salesforce CLI with the installers, you can now easily update to an older version with the new `--version` flag.
+For example, to update to version `7.176.0`:

+    ```bash
+    sfdx update --version 7.176.0
+    ```

+    Use the `--available` flag to list all available older versions to which you can update.
+The output also shows whether you already have a local copy or if it must be downloaded.
+Use `-interactive` to choose a version interactively.

 * NEW: Specify the browser to use with the `auth:web:login` command with the new `--browser|-b` parameter.
 Supported browsers are `chrome`, `edge`, and `firefox`.
 If you don't specify `--browser`, the authorization page opens in your default browser.
 For example, to authorize an org in Firefox:

     `sfdx auth:web:login --browser firefox`